MMMartt/hust-courses-to-ics/README.md

 # run
 npm start
 # lessons should be saved as iCal file at 'build/out.ics'
-# it can imported to multi calendar apps.
+# it can be imported to multi calendar apps.
 ```